Zlatko Radić: Parliamentarian (2004–07)

+While serving as a parliamentarian, Radić was involved in a bar fight in Lapovo.
+He sought to defend his actions by saying he had beaten up a local drug dealer who had been dealing in his café.
+His parliamentary immunity in the matter was confirmed, and he did not face charges.

+Politics at the republic level since 2007

-Radić was not a candidate in the 2007 Serbian parliamentary election, and his parliamentary term ended that year.
+Radić was not a candidate in the 2007 Serbian parliamentary election, and his assembly term ended that year.
 He appeared in the 189th position on the SRS list in the 2008 parliamentary election but was not given a mandate afterward.
-He was re-elected to the Lapovo assembly in the concurrent local elections after seemingly leading the Radical list.

-The Radical Party experienced a serious split later in 2008, with several members joining the more moderate Serbian Progressive Party (Srpska napredna stranks, SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić.
+The Radical Party experienced a serious split later in 2008, with several members joining the more moderate Serbian Progressive Party (SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Radić remained with the Radicals.

-Serbia's electoral system was also reformed in 2011, such that mandates were awarded in numerical order to candidates on successful lists.
+Serbia's electoral system was reformed in 2011, such that mandates were awarded to candidates on successful lists in numerical order.
 Radić was given the 229th position (out of 250) on the Radical Party's list in the 2012 Serbian parliamentary election.
 This was too low a position for election to be a realistic prospect, and the list did not cross the electoral threshold in any event.
-He also appeared in the second position on the party's list in the local elections; this list, too, failed to cross the threshold.